defndaines/kiroku/andrew-carnegie-medal-for-excellence.md

-# Andrew Carnegie Medals for Excellence
+# Andrew Carnegie Medal for Excellence

 Established in 2012 to recognize the best fiction and nonfiction books for adult readers published in the U.S. in the previous year.
 Administered by the